mick001/Arduino-Comm-Class/README.md

 # ArduinoCommClass
-Arduino Python Class for fast communication
+Arduino Python Class, a wrapper of the serial module for fast communication with your Arduino board